Main content | back to top

 Harnessing the cold to produce LNG

 The gas arrives at Prigorodnoye port after a day-long journey from the platforms.
 There Sakhalin Energy has built Russia’s first LNG plant, designed to produce 9.6 million tonnes a year of LNG.
 That is enough to generate electricity for around 24 million European homes.
-Almost all the production capacity is committed in long-term contracts to supply customers in Japan, Korea and North America.
+Almost all the production capacity is committed in long-term contracts to supply customers in the Asia-Pacific region.

 The new oil export terminal next to the LNG plant has the capacity to store 1.2 million barrels of oil — six days of pipeline supply.
 Heating elements fitted inside the floating roofs of the storage tanks ensure that snow in winter does not build up into a heavy load.
 Instead, it melts and slides off.
 A pipeline on the seabed transports the crude oil to tankers waiting to be loaded at Tanker Loading Unit located 4.8 kilometres from the Prigorodnoye coastline.